Maxime Wenssens

-Maxime Kali Nathan Wenssens (born 17 November 2001) is a professional footballer who plays as a goalkeeper.
+Maxime Kali Nathan Wenssens (born 17 November 2001) is a professional footballer who plays as a goalkeeper for Thes Sport.
 Born in Belgium, he plays for the Rwanda national team.

 Career

 On 13 March 2018, he signed his first professional contract with Sint-Truidense V.V. for 2.5 season.
 On 19 November 2020, he transferred to K.V.
 Mechelen where he was the reserve goalkeeper.
 On 27 August 2023, he transferred to Union Saint-Gilloise on a 1+1 year contract to act as third goalkeeper.
 On 10 July 2024, Wenssens was released by Union Saint-Gilloise.

 International career

 Wenssens was born in Belgium to a Belgian father and Rwandan mother.
 He was first called up to the Rwanda national team for a set of 2026 FIFA World Cup qualification matches.
 He debuted for Rwanda in a friendly 2–0 win over Madagascar on 25 March 2024.